 The sheer variety of threats that Intruder can detect makes the notification system very potent.
 Intruder can detect over 10,000 different security vulnerabilities and can prevent high profile threats like WannaCry from taking you offline.
 The wide-ranging diagnostic potential of Intruder makes it an ideal choice for medium- to large-sized organizations.

-There are a number of different pricing options available for Intruder starting from £25 ($32) per month for the Essentials version, which supports two user accounts and runs monthly assessments.
-The Pro version starts from £119 ($153) per month which runs scheduled and on-demand scans with support for an unlimited number of user accounts.
-The Verified version starts from £300 ($386) a month which adds hybrid penetration to the mix as well.
+There are a number of different pricing options available for Intruder starting from $101 per month for the Essentials version, which supports two user accounts and runs monthly assessments.
+The Pro version starts from $163 per month which runs scheduled and on-demand scans with support for an unlimited number of user accounts.
+The Vanguard version adds hybrid penetration to the mix and you can get a tailored price when you contact their sales team.
 You can download the free trial of Intruder.

 Nessus Professional is perhaps the most popular vulnerability scanner available today.
 With .32 defects per 1 million scans this tool has one of the lowest false positive rates in the vulnerability assessment space.
 Nessus Professional is a tool that has been designed to combat the most cutting-edge cyber security threats that cyber criminals can muster.